FranciscoAzevedo/FranciscoAzevedo.github.io/_posts/2020-02-06-berlin-munich.md

 I am in the middle of nowhere, at the center of everything.
 This is my prison, Piranesi's prison of thought, where the outside and inside, external and internal, public and private are blurred.
 In Piranesi's "Imaginary prisons", strange human figures are much more statues than alive, spikes in the ground await for the next victims and stairs lead to the road of desperation blocked by imaginary Escherian perspectives.
 Everything's dark, but somehow there's no need of light - darkness in the first plane transpose to the light in the back, does this light mean hope or is it merely an artistic tool?
 Nothing seems to end, but neither do they seem to have a begining.
 The circular perpetual motions of the prisons suggest that we are trapped, as humans; but to what exactly?
 To our own human condition?
 To the excess and abuse of power?
-What baffled me the most was the similarities between Piranesi's prisons and the optical illusions in Escherian drawings, especially since the italian artist lived 150 prior to Escher.
+What baffled me the most was the similarities between Piranesi's prisons and the optical illusions in Escherian drawings, especially since the italian artist lived 150 years prior to Escher.

 ![piranesi_escher]({{ site.baseurl }}/assets/img/piranesi_escher.png)
 _Comparison between Piranesi's 'Imaginary Prisons' (left and center) and Escher's 'Relativity' (right)._